Skip to content

 3. Under Edit time limit, choose a window between 0.5 and 5 minutes, or select No limit to allow editing at any time.

-The setting is stored locally in the extension and takes effect immediately.
+Both settings are stored locally in the extension and take effect immediately.

-• Posts you have edited through skeeditor will be marked with an "edited" label visible to other Bluesky users who also subscribe to the labeler.
+• Posts you edit through Skeeditor can be marked with an "edited" label visible to other Bluesky users who also subscribe to the labeler.

 • The label is informational only — it does not suppress or hide the post.